What’s new in non-small cell lung cancer research?

 Diet, nutrition, and medicines

-Another approach uses newer, more sensitive tests to look for cancer cells in sputum samples.
-Researchers have recently found several changes that often affect the DNA of lung cancer cells.
-Current studies are looking at new diagnostic tests that specifically recognize these DNA changes to see if this approach is useful in finding lung cancers at an earlier stage.
+Another approach now being studied uses newer, sensitive tests to look for cancer cells in sputum samples.
+Researchers have found several changes often seen in the DNA of lung cancer cells.
+Studies are looking at tests that can spot these DNA changes to see if they can find lung cancers at an earlier stage.

-Also known as autofluorescence bronchoscopy, this technique may help doctors find some lung cancers earlier, when they may be easier to treat.
+Also known as autofluorescence bronchoscopy, this technique might help doctors find some lung cancers earlier, when they are likely to be easier to treat.
 For this test, the doctor inserts a bronchoscope through the mouth or nose and into the lungs.
 The end of the bronchoscope has a special fluorescent light on it, instead of a normal (white) light.

-This imaging test uses CT scans to create detailed 3-dimensional pictures of the airways in the lungs.
+This imaging test uses a chest CT scan to create a detailed 3-dimensional picture of the airways in the lungs.
 The images can be viewed as if the doctor were actually using a bronchoscope.

 Virtual bronchoscopy has some possible advantages over standard bronchoscopy.
 First, it is non-invasive and doesn’t require anesthesia.
-It also helps doctors view some airways that might not be seen with standard bronchoscopy, such as those being blocked by a tumor.
-But it has some drawbacks as well.
+It also helps doctors view some airways that they might not able to get to with standard bronchoscopy, such as those being blocked by a tumor.
+But this test has some drawbacks as well.
 For example, it doesn’t show color changes in the airways that might indicate a problem.
-It also doesn’t allow a doctor to take samples of suspicious areas like bronchoscopy does.
+It also doesn’t let a doctor take samples of suspicious areas like bronchoscopy does.
 Still, it can be a useful tool in some situations, such as in people who might be too sick to get a standard bronchoscopy.

-This test will likely become more available as the technology improves.
+This test will probably become more available as the technology improves.

-New combinations: Many clinical trials are comparing the effectiveness of newer combinations of chemotherapy drugs.
-These studies are also providing information about reducing side effects, especially in patients who are older and have other health problems.
+New combinations: Many clinical trials are looking at newer combinations of chemotherapy drugs to determine which are the safest and most effective.
+This is especially important in patients who are older and have other health problems.
 Doctors are also studying better ways to combine chemotherapy with radiation therapy and other treatments.

 Lab tests to help predict if chemo will be helpful: Doctors know that adjuvant chemotherapy after surgery may be more helpful for some people with early (stage I or II) cancers than for others, but figuring out which patients to give it to is not easy.
 In early studies, newer lab tests that look at patterns of certain genes in the cancer cells have shown promise in telling which people might benefit most.
 Larger studies of these tests are now trying to confirm their usefulness.

 Other lab tests may help predict whether a lung cancer will respond to particular chemo drugs.
 For example, studies have found that tumors with high levels of the ERCC1 protein are less likely to respond to chemo that includes cisplatin or carboplatin, while tumors with high levels of the RRM1 protein seem less likely to respond to chemo with gemcitabine.
-Some doctors are now using tests for these markers to help guide the choice of treatment, so these are not a part of standard treatment.
+Doctors are now looking to see if tests for these markers can help guide the choice of treatment, so these are not a part of standard treatment.

 Researchers are learning more about the inner workings of lung cancer cells that control their growth and spread.
-This is being used to develop new targeted therapies.
-Some of these treatments, such as bevacizumab (Avastin), erlotinib (Tarceva), cetuximab (Erbitux®), and crizotinib (Xalkori®) are already being used to treat non-small cell lung cancer.
+This is being used to develop new targeted therapy drugs.
+Many of these are already being used to treat NSCLC.
 Others are now being tested in clinical trials to see if they can help people with advanced lung cancer live longer or relieve their symptoms.
 Newer targeted drugs being studied include ganetespib, nintedanib, selumetinib, dacomitinib, and custirsen.

-Researchers are also working on lab tests to help predict which patients will benefit from which drugs.
-Studies have found that some patients do not benefit from certain targeted therapies, whereas others are more likely to have their tumors shrink significantly.
-For example, a test can find changes in the EGFR gene that make it much more likely that a person’s lung cancer will respond to treatment with erlotinib (Tarceva), an EGFR inhibitor.
-Similar gene tests for other treatments are now being studied.
+Researchers are also working on lab tests to help predict which patients might be helped by which drugs.
+Studies have found that some patients do not benefit from certain targeted therapies, whereas others are more likely to have their tumors shrink.
+For example, a test can find changes in the EGFR gene that make it much more likely that a person’s lung cancer will respond to treatment with a targeted drug called an EGFR inhibitor.
+Similar gene tests for other targeted treatments are now being studied.
 Predicting who might benefit could save some people from trying treatments that are unlikely to work for them and would probably cause unneeded side effects.

 Vaccines: Several types of vaccines for boosting the body’s immune response against lung cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, lung cancer.
-One possible advantage of these types of treatments is that they seem to have very limited side effects, so they might be useful in people who can’t tolerate other treatments.
+These types of treatments seem to have very limited side effects, so they might be useful in people who can’t tolerate other treatments.

-At this time, vaccines are only available in clinical trials.
+At this time, lung cancer vaccines are only available in clinical trials.